parseworks/parseworks/docs/advanced-user-guide.md

 ## Introduction

-This advanced user guide builds upon the concepts introduced in the [basic user guide](user-guide.md) and explores the more sophisticated features and techniques available in parseWorks.
-It's designed for users who are already familiar with the fundamentals of parser combinators and want to leverage the full power of the library.
+Build on the concepts from the [user guide](user-guide.md) and explore advanced features and techniques in parseWorks.
+Use this guide when you already understand the fundamentals of parser combinators and want to apply the full power of the library in complex scenarios.

 ## Advanced Parser Combinators